Writing & Living in Hanoi, Vietnam

-It’s a holiday weekend in Vietnam and you have no idea what to do?
-Here are ten suggestions that don’t involve a heap of cash.
+It’s the weekend in Vietnam and you have no idea what to do?
+Here are 10 suggestions that don’t involve a heap of cash.

 Google search – learn Vietnamese online